Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-ADO/DevOps-Defender-For-DevOps-ADO.md

 **Credscan** runs secret scanning as part of the Azure DevOps **build process** to detect **credentials**, **secrets**, **certificates**, and other sensitive content in your source code and your build output.

 Let's look at an example.
-On my **Azure DevOps repository** I have a the following **Terraform** configuration:
+On my **Azure DevOps repository** I have a the following **Terraform** IaC configuration.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-ADO/assets/ado001.png)

-Notice that I have a variable to specify a database connection string for my Terraform configuration.
+Notice that I have a variable to specify a database connection string for my configuration.

 ```hcl
 variable "db_connection_string" {